-- Departures every Monday and Friday from 28th March to 2nd November.
+- Departures normally scheduled on Fridays from 28th March to 2nd November.

-- The itinerary may change depending on weather conditions, the presence and position of the animals and the physical aptitude of participants.
+- The itinerary may change depending on weather conditions, the presence and position of the animals and the physical aptitude or number of participants.

 - The prices include VAT and taxes and are subject to change.